 In her spare time, Theodora is a keen classical singer, dog-lover and yoga enthusiast.

-Having spent time with a large number of chambers’ employment practitioners during pupillage, Theodora is developing a practice in all areas of employment litigation.
-Theodora has appeared before the employment tribunal in both preliminary and final hearings, provided advice or drafted documents in cases which involve:
+Having spent time with a large number of chambers’ employment practitioners during pupillage, Theodora has developed a practice in all areas of employment litigation.
+Theodora has appeared before the employment tribunal in both case management and substantive preliminary hearings, and is regularly instructed on multi-day final hearings.
+Theodora has also provided advice and drafted documents in cases which involve:

 - Direct and indirect discrimination.

 - Discrimination arising from disability and failure to make reasonable adjustments.